MichaelRWolf/wendy-ai/notes-from-google-doc.md

     2022-07-29_inner-strength-sovereignty_summary.md

 Each future episode can follow the same pattern.

 💡 About Mixed Voices

-Don’t worry.
-I’ll simply ignore or bracket the parts that are clearly Susana’s when training or quoting you.
-If you ever want me to analyze both voices (for style comparison, say), I can—but by default I’ll pull only your voice.
+Don't worry.
+I'll simply ignore or bracket the parts that are clearly Susana's when training or quoting you.
+If you ever want me to analyze both voices (for style comparison, say), I can—but by default I'll pull only your voice.

 🌟 Next Step

-When you’re ready, either:
+When you're ready, either:

 upload the transcript file, or

 paste just one short segment (1–2 pages of the transcript) here.

-I’ll show you exactly how I’ll tag and extract from it—so you can see how your AI Voice Core will grow from real conversations.
+I'll show you exactly how I'll tag and extract from it—so you can see how your AI Voice Core will grow from real conversations.

 ---
 🐬 You said: